Nursing Home Abuse & Negligence Lawsuits

 If you are not satisfied with answers provided by the staff or nursing home administrators, or the seriousness of the situation is so clear that you have no doubt about abuse; you should take steps to remove your loved one from the facility and report the abuse.
 To find your state’s reporting number, go to the National Center on Elder Abuse website and click on “Where to Report Abuse.”

 Nursing homes are represented by insurance companies who will try to settle cases as quickly and cheaply as they can.
 An experienced nursing home abuse attorney can be a very valuable asset to getting the settlement you deserve.
-A negligence suit is the most powerful way of punishing a nursing home; it can reap monetary damage awards for the plaintiff and impose a license suspension or revocation, forced changes to operating procedures, and a loss of government funding to the nursing home.
+A negligence suit is the most powerful way of punishing a nursing home; it can reap monetary damage awards for the plaintiff and impose a license suspension or revocation, force changes to operating procedures, and a loss of government funding to the nursing home.

 Federal Ratings Affect Nursing Home Standings